Flag of Washington: Design and specifications

-The flag of Washington consists of a dark green field with the seal of Washington, a portrait of George Washington inside a ring with the words "The Seal of the State of Washington 1889", in the center.
-The flag may also have an optional gold fringe.
-It is the only U.S. state flag to feature a green background, as well as the only one to feature the likeness of an identifiable historic person.
 The flag has an aspect ratio of 1:1.6 (equivalent to 5:8), with the exception of two alternate flag sizes: 3 x 5 ft and 4 x 6 ft.
 The size of the seal is proportional to the length of the flag, with a ratio of 1:3 between the seal diameter and length of the flag.
 On a 5 x 8 ft flag, the seal has a diameter of 31 in.

+Colors

 The flag's colors follow both the Standard Color Reference of America, and the Pantone Matching System.

 According to Senator Guy B. Groff, sponsor of the 1923 bill that adopted the flag, the flag's green field represented the "verdant fields" of Western Washington, while the gold seal represented the "wheat areas" of Eastern Washington.